 Your day is like a container.
 It has a finite amount of space.
 Without a plan of how to manage that space, it gets filled up by requests from others and our to-do list.
 This leaves us little time to do the million things that we know we should be doing.

-An effective way to combat this “time ceep” is to only plan on doing so many tasks in a day.
+An effective way to combat this “time creep” is to only plan on doing so many tasks in a day.
 Three large tasks is usually a good metric to aim for.
-You can add little tasks to this list, so long as the big or priority tasks get done first.
+You can add little tasks to this list, so long as the priority rated tasks get done first.

 Estimate how long each item on your list will take to finish.
 Map your day out according to this estimate.
 “Time-box” each thing that needs doing, and give yourself enough extra time to complete your list, in case something goes wrong.